Intern/Extern Training Program

 The primary purpose of the training program is to provide counseling services for those in the community who are not able to afford the services of our licensed mental health professionals.
-The training program is also intended to provide excellent clinical training for a student from one of the quality therapist training programs in the area.
-Grace Counseling’s internship program was established to meet the following primary goals:
+This training program is also intended to provide excellent clinical training for a student from one of the quality therapist training programs in the area.
+We established Grace Counseling’s internship program to meet the following primary goals:

-- To offer professional clinical training for students and allow them to have a diverse experience in order to be prepared for licensure and the workforce
+- To offer professional clinical training for students.
+Also allowing students to have a diverse experience in order to prepare for licensure and the workforce.

-- To provide high quality, reduced fee counseling services to the community
+- To then provide high quality reduced fee counseling services to the community.

-Students will see a diverse population of clients ranging from various diagnoses, developmental stages, ethnic/racial backgrounds, religious/faith backgrounds, and/or socioeconomic status.
-Students can state their preference of the types of clientele they want more training with and training director will try to help meet student’s needs.
+Students see a diverse population of clients.
+Of course these range from various diagnoses, developmental stages, ethnic/racial backgrounds, religious/faith backgrounds, and/or socioeconomic status.
+Also, students state their preference of the types of clientele they want more training with and training director will try to help meet student’s needs.

-Grace Counseling takes one doctoral students and one masters student per academic year.
+Correspondingly, Grace Counseling takes one doctoral student and one master’s student per academic year.
 Internship/Externship follows a traditional academic schedule and begins in August until May.

 Duties of Student Extern

-- Major Project for the Practice–can include research project, enhancing resources (depends on the extern)
+- Major Project for the Practice–can include a research project, enhancing resources (depends on the extern).

-Students who are interested in applying should email a cover letter and CV.
+Students interested in applying should email a cover letter and CV.
 Doctoral students need to submit an example de-identified report to firstname.lastname@example.org.
-Applications can be submitted beginning in January until February.
-Students will be notified for an interview scheduled in March.
-Students will be notified about an interview after a review of application materials.
+Applications can be submitted beginning in January until February 20th.
+Grace Counseling notifies students for an interview scheduled March 2nd.
+We notify students about an interview after a review of application materials.

 Please check back in January 2020 to apply for the 2020-2021 school year.
 We currently are fully staffed for the 2019-2020 school year.
 Thank you for your interest.